rav3ndust/ashblocks/README.md

 but is faster.
 Just add 34 to your typical signal number.

-My volume module *never* updates on its own, instead I have this command run along side my volume shortcuts in dwm to only update it when relevant.
+My volume module *never* updates on its own, instead I have this command run along side my volume shortcuts in ashWM to only update it when relevant.

 Note that all modules must have different signal numbers.